melexis/mlx90640-library/python/README.md

 This example uses Python's subprocess module to offload the task of dealing with the sensor, and it works pretty well!

 To get it running, you'll need to build all the C++ examples.
-If this is your current working directory you can do that with `make -C ../`, otherwise type `make` in the root of this repository.
+If this is your current working directory you can do that with `make -C .. examples/rawrgb`, otherwise type `make examples/rawrgb` in the root of this repository.

 Then run `./rgb-to-gif.py`